felixlopz/hubrise-test-task/content/contributing/en/style-guide.md

 - Tables.
 - Diagrams.

-Let’s look in more detail to the aspects that contribute to the readability of your text.
+We will now look in more detail to the aspects that contribute to the readability of your text.

 ### Active voice